Frequently Asked Questions About Aid and Loans

 How Will It Affect My Financial Aid If I Drop a Class?

 When you withdraw from a course, it counts against your completion rate.
 If your completion rate drops below 67 percent, you will not be eligible for financial aid until your completion rate returns above 67 percent.
-Our full policy regarding Academic Standards and Progress is available online.
+Our full policy regarding Satisfactory Academic Progress is available online.
 In addition, if you drop a course, you may become ineligible for some aid that has been awarded to you.
-Please contact firstname.lastname@example.org if you are considering a change in enrollment.

 How Will It Affect My Financial Aid If I Drop All My Classes for This Semester?

 If you withdraw from all courses in a given term, your aid must be recalculated to determine your eligible portion.
 In most cases, the student will owe NECC a bill if they completely withdraw from all courses in a given term.
 View NECC’s refund policy is available online.